Everything You Need to Know About Ad Extensions

 When to Use

+Callouts should be used to highlight differentiators.
 They’re often used to promote special offers, such as free shipping.

 Think of them as benefits (vs. features) in your advertising.

-- You must create a minimum of two callouts in order for them to impression.
+- You must create a minimum of two callouts for them to impression.
 Google recommends creating the maximum number, which is four.

 Structured Snippets

 Structured snippet ad extensions allow you to highlight certain aspects of what you’re advertising.

-If you’re advertising a hotel, for example, you might feature some of the hotel’s amenities (e.g., free Wi-Fi, a business center, a fitness center).
+If you’re advertising a hotel, for example, you might feature some of the hotel’s amenities, such as free Wi-Fi, a business center, and a fitness club.

 If you don’t include structured snippets within your campaigns, Google may automatically include dynamic structured snippets.